 Supervisors must ensure that the safety of the exhibits is not endangered and that consideration is shown to other visitors.
 Running, shouting and screaming and throwing toys is not permitted.
 Children may not be carried on the back or shoulders.
 Please use the signposted changing rooms for changing nappies.

 For conservation and safety reasons, outdoor clothing and wet outerwear may not be taken into the exhibition.
 The instructions of the supervisory personnel must be complied with.

 Coats, jackets and cloaks may not be worn over the arm through the exhibitions.
 Pullovers or cardigans may be carried loose.
 Care must be taken to ensure that clothing carried loose doesn’t come into contact with the exhibits.

 Bulky or sharp objects (for example briefcases and photo cases, tripods, umbrellas) as well as backpacks and bags (larger than 30 x 20 x 10 cm) must be handed in at the cloakroom or stored in lockers.
 Storage options for bags, backpacks and suitcases are extremely limited.
 Luggage that is larger than the cabin luggage for air travel cannot be accepted on the premises.
 No liability can be assumed for the cloakroom and the contents of the lockers.

 Prams and mobility aids can endanger works of art.
-Where applicable, the trolleys, wheelchairs or walking aids provided by the building should be used to visit the exhibitions.
+If necessary, the trolleys, wheelchairs or walking aids provided by the house are to be used for visiting the exhibitions.

 Should a false alarm be triggered intentionally or negligently, the visitors responsible for this must bear the costs incurred.